 It Can Be Physically Exhausting

 Babies have SO MUCH stuff.
 Even if you’re traveling light you still need to carry diapers and wipes and snacks and a spare set of clothing.
-You might need to bring a long a pack and play for them to sleep in (and man those are heavy).
+You might need to bring along a heavy pack and play for them to sleep in (In retrospect, I wish I’d invested in a lightweight travel crib like this one.).
 Then there are bottles, burp clothes, a sound machine, maybe a breast pump, god knows what else.
 Oh and a car seat most likely.
 Babies are very unhelpful and don’t carry anything themselves.
 Freeloaders.

 Then you have to carry around the baby itself.
 Either in a stroller- another thing you’ll be lifting around, or a baby carrier.
 Or if your kid is like mine and throws a hissy fit about the stroller you have to carry her in your arms so she can see EVERYTHING.
 On the plus side, I’m starting to develop some really buff arms.